Lightstreamer/Lightstreamer-example-StockList-client-flutter/README.md

 ## Lightstreamer Compatibility Notes

-* Compatible with Lightstreamer Flutter Client SDK 1.1.0 or higher.
+* Compatible with Lightstreamer Flutter Client SDK 1.2.0-a.1 or higher.

+* For a version of this example compatible with Lightstreamer SDK for Flutter Clients version 1.1.x or earlier, please refer to [this tag](https://github.com/Lightstreamer/Lightstreamer-example-StockList-client-flutter/releases/tag/for_client_1.1.x).

 * Compatible with Lightstreamer Server 7.4.0 or higher.